 FInding an Employer

 Once you know your eligible for sponsorship by checking your occupation is on the relevant visa occupations list, the next step is to find an employer willing to sponsor you.
 This is the most time consuming and difficult part as employers will always recruit domestically if they can, as it is easier to hire someone who can start work immediately.
 Going through the sponsorship route for an employer is also more costly and can carry more risk.
-Despite this, over 277,000 work related visas were granted in the year ending March 2022 and there is a skilled shortage in the UK in many professions.
+Despite this, over 277,000 work related visas were granted in the year ending March 2022 and there is a skills shortage in the UK in many professions.

 You can use websites such as Hays, Indeed and NHS Recruitment to find jobs being advertised, you can also add “Sponsorship” into the search function to find employers currently sponsoring.
 Contact companies that interest you by sending them them your CV and asking them if they have any sponsorship opportunities available.
 Many employers have a “Career” section that allows you to submit your CV without a specific job advertisement, this allows them to check their database for suitable candidates when a suitable role becomes available.